HI intensity mapping with the MIGHTEE survey: power spectrum estimates: Detectability

 To extract the cosmological 21cm signal from the 1d power spectra, we can subtract a good thermal noise model from it.
 However, a single realization of thermal noise may not capture the thermal noise properties well and therefore, we generate the thermal noise power spectra from $1000$ realizations and obtain a thermal noise model by calculating the mean for all three cases.
 The mean thermal noise power can then be subtracted from the 1d realizations, and we can have estimates of the noise-free 21cm signal.
 In \autoref{hist}, we present the distribution of 1d power after subtracting the average noise power spectra from full simulations as histograms for the first four k values.
 If the noise model is accurate, \autoref{hist} should manifest the distribution of the extracted cosmological signal which exhibits a Gaussian profile for all the cases considered here.
 The histogram curve gets narrower with increasing integration time as the variance decreases due to decrement in thermal noise power.
 In \autoref{1d_result}, we present the mean of the distributions shown in \autoref{hist} with error bars which are calculated as the corresponding standard deviations. \autoref{1d_result} clearly indicates that we are able to extract the input cosmological HI signal with reasonable accuracy with our pipeline (no bias).

 So far, we have considered deep integration on a single pointing by increasing our fiducial observation case of $11.2$ hours.
 We have multiplied the integration time by $\rm{N_{mult}}=2,5,10$ and observed that the thermal noise power spectra drops as $P_{\rm{N}}(11.2 \:\rm{hours})/N_{\rm{mult}}$.
 However, in the absence of long observation on a single pointing, sensitivity can be improved by averaging power spectrum estimates from multiple independent fields.
 The MIGHTEE survey aims to study four well-known fields from the southern hemisphere: COSMOS, XMM-LSS, ECDFS and ELAIS-S1 \citep{Jarvis_2016} with multiple pointings to cover $20$ degree$^2$ sky area.
 When the power spectrum measurements from independent fields are combined, the uncertainty in the mean power spectrum reduces as $\sqrt{\rm{N_{field}}}$; where ${\rm{N_{field}}}$ is the number of independent fields.
-The MIGHTEE survey aims to achieve $\sim 1 \mu$Jy sensitivity over the L-band.
-This can be achieved with approximately 1000 hours of on source observation duration across all four fields.
+The MIGHTEE survey aims to achieve $\sim 2 \mu$Jy sensitivity over the L-band.
+This can be achieved with approximately 1000 hours of integration distributed across all four fields.
 In \autoref{pow_est_table}, we provide the power spectrum constraints that can be achieved with single COSMOS pointing of $22.4$ hours, as well as the full MIGHTEE survey (\autoref{full_mightee}).
 For the full survey, we have assumed uniform distribution of independent pointings across the full survey area.
 Please note that the actual sensitivity will depend on the observation strategy such as number of independent pointing and integration time per pointing.
 In \autoref{pow_est_table} and \autoref{full_mightee}, we provide ballpark estimates of the full MIGHTEE survey capability.
 These results give a total signal-to-noise ratio (SNR) $\approx 4.92$ on the COSMOS field (22.4 hours integration) in the range $0.3<k<11$ Mpc$^{-1}$; whereas the full MIGHTEE survey is capable to achieve a SNR $\approx 49$ for the same $k$ range.
+These estimates are calculated for the particular HI model used in this paper (\autoref{HI_model}), and a $20\%$ variation in $\bar{T}_b(z) b_{\rm HI}(z)$ can cause the SNR to vary approximately $20 - 40\%$ from the estimated values across the $k$ range explored in this paper depending on the contribution from noise.